HomeAdvocacy

 Advocacy - what is it?

 noun: advocacy - active support of an idea or cause etc.; especially the act of pleading or arguing for something.
-In this case, improving conditions and attitudes affecting bicyclists.
+In this case, improving conditions and attitudes affecting people who bike

 Definition: Assertiveness is a form of communication in which needs or wishes are stated clearly with respect for oneself and the other person in the interaction.
 Assertive communication is distinguished from passive communication (in which needs or wishes go unstated) and aggressive communication (in which needs or wishes are stated in a hostile or demanding manner).

-The goal of the Bicyclists' Advocacy program at the North Florida Bicycle Club is to improve bicycling safety, access and respect for Club members, by advocating for bicyclists' rights in North Florida.
+The goal of the Bicyclists' Advocacy program at the North Florida Bicycle Club is to improve bicycling safety, access and respect for Club members, by advocating for the rights of people who ride bicycles in North Florida.

 What we do: